 - Homemade jerky will last, unopened, from several weeks to 2-3 months.

-- There are a few warning signs for bad jerky including strange smells / tastes, and / or mold.
+- There are a few warning signs for bad jerky including strange smells, tastes, or mold.

 - You can extend the shelf-life by vacuum packing and freezing your jerky.